Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 ### 4. Start the capturing proccess, and find my dad's mobile MAC address
 I've mounted the usb stick, and created a folder named `captures`, to store the the wifi frames.

-Openned a terminal in that folder, and executed the following command for starting the capture proccess:
+Openned a terminal in that folder, and executed the following command to start the capturing proccess:
 ```
 airodump-ng mon0 -c 11 --bssid C0:4A:00:XX:XX:XX -w HAC05
 ```

 ![04-device-found.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/04-device-found.png)

-As you can see, the highlighted line is the target device.
+That will capture all the wifi frames recieved by my adapter, and store them into a `.cap` file, It would also display the list of connected clients, as you see, I've highlighted the target device (my dad's phone).

 ### 5. Deauthunticate the target device
 Inorder to successfully decrypt the wifi frames into packets, I have to know the wifi password, and to capture the 4 steps handshake.

-The device is already connected, so I have to deauthunticate it first, inorder to do that, I openned another terminal and executing the following:
+The device is already connected, so I have to deauthunticate it first (so it handshakes again), inorder to do that, I openned another terminal and executing the following:
 ```
 aireplay-ng --deauth 10 -a C0:4A:00:XX:XX:XX -c 50:9E:A7:XX:XX:XX mon0
 ```